sui-foundation/sui-move-intro-course/advanced-topics/BCS_encoding/lessons/BCS_encoding.md

 There are some high level properties of BCS encoding that are good to keep in mind as we go through the rest of the lesson:

 - BCS is a data-serialization format where the resulting output bytes do not contain any type information; because of this, the side receiving the encoded bytes will need to know how to deserialize the data
-- Primitive types like unsigned ints are encoded in Little Endian format
-- There are no structs in BCS (since there is no types); the struct simplies defines the order in which fields are serialized
+- There are no structs in BCS (since there is no types); the struct simply defines the order in which fields are serialized
 - Wrapper types are ignored, so `OuterType` and `UnnestedType` will have the same BCS representation:

     ```rust